A. PPM 3-32, Discrimination and Harassment

 2. Incidents of violent behavior must be reported as described below.

-4. An employee or student who obtains a protective, restraining or stalking order that lists a University location as a protected area and wants the university to help enforce it, should immediately provide a copy of the order to the University Police.
+4. An employee or student who obtains a protective, restraining or stalking order that lists a University location as a potential area and wants the university to help enforce it, should immediately provide a copy of the order to the University Police.

 5. False reports of violent behavior made intentionally may result in disciplinary action up to and including termination or expulsion.
 Filing a false report to University Police may be a criminal offense.